choojoe/dod-4th-medical-team/README.md

     </NightModeContext.Consumer>

 * See CustomDrawer as an example.

 * Note that ReactNavigation really likes to work with functions rather than classes, however, the two can be easily converted between each other.
- * If you are trying to access data from a CLASS COMPONENT, set up your class as such (Recommended for non-screen components): class className extends React.Component {
+ * If you are trying to access data from a CLASS COMPONENT, we have to do some basic setting via initalizing contextType.

+ Here's the template for the code:

+    class className extends React.Component {
         constructor(props){ //use props only if you have props to pass in super(props)